Mikhail Grigorenko: Junior

-As a top-rated forward prospect for the 2012 NHL Entry Draft, Grigorenko was selected in the first round, 12th overall, by the Buffalo Sabres.
+As a top-rated forward prospect for the 2012 NHL entry draft, Grigorenko was selected in the first round, 12th overall, by the Buffalo Sabres.
 On 18 July 2012, he signed a three-year, entry-level contract with the Sabres.
 With the 2012–13 NHL lockout delaying the beginning of the NHL season, Grigorenko was reassigned to start the season back with the Remparts, where he played 32 games and recorded 50 points during the season before the lockout ending in January.
 At the time, he was leading the Remparts and was fifth in the QMJHL with 29 goals, and his 50 points were second on the team.

 Professional

 Buffalo Sabres

 When the lockout ended in January, Grigorenko was invited to the Sabres' training camp, where he made the roster for the start of the season.
 After playing five games with the Sabres, the team opted to keep Grigorenko for the remainder of the season rather than send him back to the Remparts; had they done so, the season would not have counted as one year expired on his entry-level contract.
 On 29 January, Grigorenko scored his first career NHL goal, against James Reimer of the Toronto Maple Leafs, becoming the fifth-youngest Sabre to score in franchise history.

 After 22 games with the Sabres, where he recorded one goal and four assists, Grigorenko was reassigned to the Remparts on 15 March 2013.
 Grigorenko went on to lead the Remparts in playoff scoring with 14 points in 11 games before being recalled by the Sabres on 16 April.

 Grigorenko began the 2013–14 season with the Sabres.
 However, with the Sabres cleaning out the front office and coaching staff, and with an imperative to rely less on the youth from new head coach Ted Nolan, he was returned to junior after sporadically appearing in just 18 games on 11 January 2014.
 He reported to the Remparts several days later after initially refusing to do so.
 In his final junior season with the Remparts, Grigorenko dominated in his 23 appearances, collecting 15 goals and 39 points in the regular season.
 With an early post-season exit, Grigorenko was then assigned to Buffalo's American Hockey League (AHL) affiliate, the Rochester Americans, to play out the remainder of the year.

 In his first full professional year, Grigorenko split the 2014–15 season between the Sabres and Rochester.
-Beginning the year with the Sabres, Grigorenko would be shuffled between the NHL and AHL on five separate occasions.
+Beginning the year with the Sabres, Grigorenko would be shuffled between the NHL and AHL on five occasions.
 In 43 games with the Americans, Grigorenko continued to show his offensive promise in posting 14 goals and 36 points.
 He returned to complete the season with the Sabres, scoring 6 points in 25 games.